qicqock/qicqock.github.io/_projects/2_project.md

 ---
 layout: page
+title: Capstone Project
-title: Traffic Analysis System based on FCN-BLA model
+description: Traffic Analysis System based on FCN-BLA
-description: Capstone Project from July,2021 to June, 2022
 img: assets/img/capstone2022/capstone2022_model.png
 importance: 2
 category: work
 ---

-<p class="font-weight-bold">1-year Capstone Project With <a href='https://www.gsu.edu/'>Georgia State University</a> mentoring by <a href='http://cai.csgsu.org/'>Prof.Zhipeng Cai</a></p>
+<p class="font-weight-bold">Capstone Project With <a href='https://www.gsu.edu/'>Georgia State University</a> mentoring by <a href='http://cai.csgsu.org/'>Prof.Zhipeng Cai</a></p>

+<h3>Introduction</h3>

+In this project, in order to efficiently collect and analyze traffic information, We propose an FCN-BLA By analyzing and improving the <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM</a>, which is a state-of-the-art model among vehicle prediction models.

+Also, Based on the FCN-BLA, we created Traffic Analysis System where a number of real-time CCTV images are processed in parallel with new analytic methods.

-<p class="font-weight-bold">We Proposed FCN-BLA and implemented Real-time traffic analysis system for Intelligence Transportation System(ITS).</p>
+<p class="font-weight-bold">In summary, We proposed FCN-BLA and implemented real-time Traffic Analysis System.</p>

 <h3>FCN-BLA</h3>